bgro/django-mantis/README.rst

   * Or via download as ``zip`` package from https://github.com/siemens/django-mantis/archive/master.zip

 * There is a mailing list  for dicussions, questions, etc.:

   * Subscribe to the mailing list by sending a mail to ``Mantis-ti-discussion-join@lists.trusted-introducer.org``.

   * The archives of the mailing list are available via `Nabble`_.

+  Many thanks to the `TF-CSIRT Trusted Introducer`_ for their support in hosting the list!

 * All issues regarding Mantis and its components are tracked on the `Mantis Issue Tracker`_.